leolelion/jersey-recognition/Journal.md

 # Third Week 29/Jan/2025
 ## Work done
+### Tanner
 - Setting up environment, Got testing working for soccernet and I believe training as well.
 - Going to try get CoLab working potientially
+### Henry
+- Read two papers on Jersey Number Recognition
+- Setup the code for the jersey-number-pipeline
+- Testing the inference and training of the model
+- Setting up the google colab